 Hi!
-My name is Evan Royston and I will be a double major in history and political science.
+My name is Evan Royston and I am a second year Humanities scholar from Newark, Delaware.
+I am double majoring in history and political science with a minor in public history.
 History has been intriguing to me ever since elementary school.
 My interest in the subject really developed during high school when it became about the interconnectedness of people and events throughout time and seeing the effect of these events on the rest of the world rather than studying events by themselves.
 History and English have been my favorite subjects throughout my life and I enjoy writing and reading about almost everything.
 I was a part of my school’s theatre department and Youth in Government delegation in high school which were two of my favorite activities.
 Some of my favorite activities include reading and swimming.
 I love to be around water whether it be a pool, ocean, or anything in between.
 I can also usually be found watching a soccer match or going to a game to see the action in person.
+I enjoy most sports but soccer is easily at the top of my list.
 Seeing shows on broadway is one of my favorite things to do and it’s always exciting to me when I have the opportunity.
-I am so excited to be a part of the UMBC community as a humanities scholar this fall and I can’t wait for all the new experiences, friendships, and opportunities that await on campus!
+At UMBC I am currently serving as secretary of the Model United Nations delegation and am also a member of the Maryland Student Legislature.
+My first semester on campus was a great experience filled with new friends and opportunities and I can’t wait to see what new challenges and experiences await during my second year!

 Hello my name is Grace Manning, and I live in Perry Hall, Maryland.
 I plan to study History and further my study into the Human Condition (aka humanity’s eternal existential crisis).
 I got into history from the start of middle school and my hyper-fixation grew with the amount of historical videos I watched on youtube (Kraut is my favorite history youtube btw, he uses Polandballs.
 It’s great.)
 I also eventually plan to study Chinese at UMBC and do a study abroad program in China or in Taiwan (3,000 years of history of an ongoing civilization and culture woohoo!).
 Outside of the classroom, I cook and bake, go to work (Taharka Brothers!), play video games (Sims 4, Horizon Zero Dawn, Celeste, etc), write chapters for my book and stay up till 3am on an internet rabbit hole.
 I am glad that the Humanities Scholars program gave me this wonderful opportunity to be in this program, I can’t wait to meet you all this year!